Echo3ToEcho7/composure/README.md

-interlude
+composure
 =========

-Inspired by [Swagger](https://github.com/wordnik/swagger-core/) for Scala, interlude is built on top of [restify](https://github.com/mcavage/node-restify) and provides a clean api for defining RESTful web service apis.
-At the same time, interlude provides the ability to document your services along side the endpoint definitions and hadlers, and creates a documentation website.
+Inspired by [Swagger](https://github.com/wordnik/swagger-core/) for Scala, composure is built on top of [restify](https://github.com/mcavage/node-restify) and provides a clean api for defining RESTful web service apis.
+At the same time, composure provides the ability to document your services along side the endpoint definitions and hadlers, and creates a documentation website.